semicontinuity/fx-fiddle/.memory-bank/README.md

 there may be multiple request/response pairs after `ENQ`/`ACK` pair, as necessary.

-Checksum is computed as follows: all payload bytes are summed up, and lower 2 bytes are added as hex uppercase characters.
+Checksum is computed as follows: all payload bytes + `ETX` are summed up, and lower 2 bytes are added as hex uppercase characters.

 ### Read memory command